Ekjyot-Sandhu/Ekjyot-Sandhu/README.md

 ### Greetings!
-I am a skilled Flutter & FlutterFlow developer with 2+ years of experience, and well-versed in working with foreign managers.
+I am a skilled Flutter & FlutterFlow developer with 2+ years of experience.
 I have a strong foundation in writing clean, optimized Dart code, following strict architectural principles to ensure scalability and maintainability.

 Beyond Flutter, I have experience writing native code for both Android and iOS, allowing me to extend app functionality when needed.
 I have also integrated AI models into applications, enhancing user experiences with machine learning capabilities.